Asthma is a chronic lung disease. It causes inflammation and narrowing of your airways. This can affect your airflow.

 - not using asthma medication as directed

-- having a cold, flu, or other respiratory infection
+- having a cold, flu, or another respiratory infection

-Females tend to have more asthma exacerbations than males.
-African-Americans and Hispanics are admitted to the hospital for exacerbations at a higher rate than Caucasians.
+One study showed that women tend to have more asthma exacerbations than men.
+Also, African-American and Hispanic people with asthma are admitted to the hospital for exacerbations at a higher rate than Caucasians.

 If you’ve had an acute exacerbation before, you’ll probably recognize the symptoms.
 Your doctor will be able to make a quick diagnosis.